Edit Transport Rule

 To maintain data consistency, the system does not allow two Transport Rules to share the same name.

-Example: If a Transport Rule was initially created as BLLPMI1A, but the correct naming should be BLLPMI1A-TR, updating the rule name will also rename all associated generated transports accordingly.
+Example: If a Transport Rule was initially created as CPH_CHQ, but the correct naming should be CPH_CHQ_T1, updating the rule name will also rename all associated generated transports accordingly.

 Auto-Selecting Stay Days When Adding New Entries

-When a user clicks the “+” button to add new stay dates, the system automatically preselects the first available stay day from the drop-down list.
+When a user clicks the “+” button to add new stay days, the system automatically preselects the first available stay day from the drop-down list.

 This behavior allows users to repeatedly press “+” and quickly add all remaining stay days in sequence, creating a faster and more efficient workflow.